FAQ's

 The body undergoes a process called the "catabolic response" to break down its own proteins and provide the necessary nutrients whenever required.
 When the body needs to replenish certain amino acids like serine during exertion, it breaks down the endogenous proteins in the muscles to release the required nutrients.

 However, this process has a downside.
-The other amino acids present in the protein that is broken down are not required in the same quantities and get utilized as an energy source or converted to fats.
+The other amino acids present in the protein that is broken down are not required in the same quantities and get utilised as an energy source or converted to fats.
 To avoid this wastage of amino acids, we need to supply precisely what is needed at the right time to the body, which will minimize the requirement for catabolism and prevent the wastage of other amino acids.

 Does this product include the BCAA?